arbaird/SFMLMapMaker/README.md

 a new File.
 The default map that is loaded upon running is map.txt.

-Based on design in the book SFML Game Development By Example by Raimondas Pupius
+Based on design in the book "SFML Game Development By Example" by Raimondas Pupius

 ******Installation******